bibanon/bibanon/Storybro's-Magically-Lewd-Road-Trip-Adventure.md

 This is Storybro's Second story, which seems to involve a continuation of many of the characters from the previous story, two years into the future.

-She started writing update #1 on May 17th, 2014.
+They started writing update #1 on May 17th, 2014.